 You will usually be either filing a Chapter 7 or Chapter 13 bankruptcy.
 A Chapter 13 bankruptcy is basically a three to five year payment plan that is administered through the Bankruptcy Court, where you pay your creditors off over time allowing you to get caught up on certain important bills such as your mortgage or a car payment.
-For more information on this type of bankruptcy, you can go to our Chapter 13 page.
-When most people think of filing bankruptcy they are thinking of a Chapter 7 bankruptcy, and that is much quicker and simpler type than a Chapter 13 and usually last about 90 days.
+However, when most people think of filing bankruptcy they are thinking of a Chapter 7 bankruptcy, which is much quicker and simpler type than a Chapter 13 and usually last about 90 days.

 Filing a Chapter 7 case can eliminate much, if not all, of your unsecured debts in a very short amount of time.
 However, not everyone can qualify to file a Chapter 7 bankruptcy, and you must be eligible in order to do so.
 There are certain income based tests that must be performed in order to determine if you qualify and your last six months of pay stubs or other proof of income for the last six months is required in order to make this determination.
-This income based test basically looks at only your previous six months of household income, which would include your spouse’s income (if you are not separated) since they make up the household income along with you.
-Therefore, we will likely need some details about your spouse’s income (such as pay stubs) when performing these tests.
-For more information on whether you are eligible to file this type of bankruptcy, go to our Qualifying to File a Chapter 7 Bankruptcy page.

-Once your bankruptcy case is filed, whether a Chapter 7 or 13, you will have to go to something called a Meeting of the Creditors, no matter which type you file.
+Once your bankruptcy case is filed, whether a Chapter 7 or 13, you will have to go to something called a Meeting of the Creditors or 341 Hearing.
 Our Birmingham bankruptcy lawyers will be there with you for this meeting and if you live in Birmingham or the surrounding areas of Bessemer, Pelham, Trussville, Gardendale, Hoover, Alabaster (or anywhere else in Shelby or Jefferson County) then this meeting will likely be at the Federal Courthouse in downtown Birmingham.
 The United States Courts are divided into divisions and districts, with Birmingham being located in the Northern District of Alabama, Southern Division.
-For more information on this hearing, you can go to our Meeting of the Creditors page.